Ask a doctor about a prescription for IOMERON 300 MG IODO/ML INJECTABLE SOLUTION

 Iodinated contrast media may interfere with thyroid function studies, as the thyroid's ability to capture radioisotopes will be reduced for periods of two weeks or more.

-High concentrations of contrast media in plasma and urine may alter the results of laboratory tests for bilirubin, proteins, and inorganic substances (e.g. iron, copper, calcium, phosphate).
+High concentrations of contrast media in plasma and urine may alter the results of laboratory tests for bilirubin, proteins, and inorganic substances (e.g., iron, copper, calcium, phosphate).

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

 Pregnancy